ArchivistDevelopers/PruebaFlujo/README.md

 ![alt text](https://github.com/ArchivistDevelopers/Entertainment-smart-contracts/blob/main/Dependencies_v2.png?raw=true)
 ### Third Proposal
-In this last proposal, 4 contracts are deployed and the Genesis contract inherits the functionalities of the OE token, the Main Experience and Club Options contracts will be grouped into one contract.
-There is only one interface to check the genesis membership.
+In this last proposal, 4 contracts are deployed and the Genesis contract inherits the functionalities of the OE token, the Main Experience and Club Options contracts grouped into one unique contract, due to design similarities.
+There is only one interface to check the genesis membership and handle the SC interactions.

 **Pros** | **Cons**
 --- | ---